EdDuarte/website/content/posts/vokter.md

 of Greek mythology), it is currently one of my most ambitious and complex libraries, now known as Vokter (Norwegian for *watcher*).

-[Vokter](https://github.com/vokter/vokter) is a high-performance, scalable Java library that combines [Locality-Sensitive Hashing for K-Shingles](https://github.com/edduarte/near-neighbor-search), [a fork of DiffMatchPatch](https://github.com/edduarte/indexed-diff-match-patch), [Bloom filters](https://github.com/google/guava/wiki/HashingExplained#bloomfilter) and [Quartz jobs](http://www.quartz-scheduler.org) to detect changes in web documents, triggering notifications when specified keywords were either added or removed.
+[Vokter](https://github.com/vokter/vokter) is a document store & index that combines [Locality-Sensitive Hashing for K-Shingles](https://github.com/edduarte/near-neighbor-search), [a fork of DiffMatchPatch](https://github.com/edduarte/indexed-diff-match-patch), [Bloom filters](https://github.com/google/guava/wiki/HashingExplained#bloomfilter) and [Quartz jobs](http://www.quartz-scheduler.org) to detect changes in web documents, triggering notifications when specified keywords were either added or removed.

 At a basic level, Vokter fetches web documents on a periodic basis and performs **detection** (comparison of occurrences between two snapshots of the same